 Cup and Handle Stock Chart Pattern: A Bullish Continuation Signal

-The Cup and Handle stock chart pattern is a popular bullish continuation pattern that helps traders and investors identify potential breakout opportunities in the stock market.
-First introduced by William J. O’Neil, this pattern signals that a stock is gathering strength for a possible upward move.
+The Cup and Handle is a popular bullish continuation pattern that helps traders and investors identify potential breakout opportunities in the stock market.
+Initially introduced by William J. O’Neil, this pattern often signals that a stock is gathering strength for a possible upward move.
+Therefore, in this article, we’ll explore how to identify the pattern, its significance, effective trading strategies, and key mistakes to avoid.

 1. What is the Cup and Handle Stock Chart Pattern?

-The Cup and Handle pattern consists of two parts:
+Fundamentally, the Cup and Handle pattern consists of two parts:

-✔ The Cup: A rounded U-shaped price movement that looks like a tea cup.
+• ✔ The Cup: A rounded, U-shaped price movement that looks like a teacup.

 Structure of the Cup and Handle Pattern:

-2. How to Identify the Cup and Handle in Stock Charts?
+2. How to Identify the Cup and Handle in Stock Charts

 🔹 The Cup: